learn-co-curriculum/phase-1-object-orientation-in-javascript/README.md

 With Object Orientation, instead of a web, we can think of our code as a collection of _cells_.
-These cells are separated from each other, can contain information, data like variables, as well as behaviors, functions directly related to that data.
+These cells are separated from each other, can contain _information_, bits of data like variables, as well as _behaviors_, functions directly related to that data.

 Consider the lessons so far: any sort of data we had to store and manipulate has been either stored in variables or passed to functions as arguments.
 Code